Erasure-tolerance scheme for the surface codes on neutral atom quantum computers: Rydberg Atom Qubits in Optical Tweezer Arrays and Their Error Model

+Optical tweezer arrays are arrays of tightly focused laser spots, generated by sending laser beams into a high-NA objective lens.
+Two common techniques used to generate such arrays are spatial light modulators (SLMs) and acousto-optic deflectors (AODs)~\cite{Saffman2016-br}.
+SLMs can create arbitrarily-shaped static tweezer arrays, while AODs specialize in moving atoms on a microsecond timescale.
+This combination is highly favorable for realizing large, reconfigurable atom arrays~\cite{Endres2016-ez, Barredo2018-ts, Bluvstein2022-ll}.

 A single atom has multiple energy levels; two of these levels can be chosen to define a qubit, such as levels within a hyperfine structure.
 Arbitrary single-qubit gates are realized using Rabi oscillations between these qubit sublevels~\cite{Saffman2016-br}.
-Multi-qubit gates are achieved via dipole-dipole interactions between atoms in Rydberg states, known as Rydberg gates.
+Multi-qubit gates are achieved via van der Waals interactions between atoms in Rydberg states, known as Rydberg gates.

 Let $r$ be the distance between atoms.
 The dipole-dipole interaction decreases proportionally to $1/r^6$.
-Rydberg gates can be applied between atoms that are not necessarily nearest neighbors in the array, provided they are close enough for the dipole interaction to act effectively.
+Rydberg gates can be applied between atoms that are not necessarily nearest neighbors in the array, provided they are close enough for the dipole interaction to act effectively~\cite{Radnaev2024-lw,Pecorari2025-bl}.
 The typical two-qubit Rydberg gate is the controlled-Z (CZ) gate~\cite{Jaksch2000-fh}.
 A controlled-NOT (CNOT) gate can be constructed by surrounding a CZ gate with Hadamard gates on the target qubit.
 By combining arbitrary single-qubit gates and multi-qubit gates, a universal quantum gate set is achieved on neutral atom quantum computers.